armanhalizadeh/rshell/README.md

 ## Bugs

+In the following:

+    echo "#sup"

+the output should be `#sup` ( in the normal shell ), but instead it displays `'`.
+The reason for this, is that the rshell ignores everything after the `#` comment symbol, so only the first qoutation mark outputs on the screen

-In the following input
+In the following input:

     ls && #pwd
-or
     ls || #pwd

-the **rshell** enters into a input mode in which the prompt becomes
+the **rshell** enters into a input mode in which the prompt becomes:
     >

 In the actual standard bash the same result occurs.
 We are unsure if this is